Daniel J. Frey

 Racism is a belief.

-These senators, congresspeople are defending the white power structure in America.
+These senators and congresspeople are defending the white power structure in America.

 They are willing to burn the Constitution to keep that structure in place.

-This is what we who believe in the Constitution's heart are standing against.
+This is what we who believe in the Constitution's heart are fighting against.

-We truly believe in the words that all people are created equal.
+We genuinely believe in the words that all people are created equal.

 So what do we do?